 Piccino [pic].
 Little coffeeshop in the Dogpatch; also now sporting an adjacent place to sit down for pizza, wine, salads.
 Undergoing some kind of major expansion now, scaling up to a larger restaurant.
 The tiny mostly standing-room bar is still best, I think.
 Very fine espresso and cappuccino, served in crudely formed raku cups whose glazed and scored surfaces feel good on the fingers.
 Blue Bottle beans.
 Limited but good selection of small baked things as well.

 Ritual [pic].
-Among the best SF coffeeshops, I think on par with Four Barrel.
+Among the best SF coffeeshops, on par with Four Barrel and Blue Bottle on a good day (though not as consistent).
 Excellent croissants and attractive space.

 Blue Bottle.
 The classic place for a beautiful cappuccino in the traditional size.
+(The Vivace of SF?)
 The wait may be long, and the baristi are insensitive to line length– perhaps even shear-thickening as it lengthens.
+Their very high self-regard is justified.
 Also: lovely for breakfast.
 Only 2–3 things, but good ones.

 Four Barrel.
 An excellent third wave coffeeshop.
 Much of the deep, warehouse-like space is devoted to roasting and other coffee machinery; the front, where you sit or stand at the bar, is furnished cleanly and minimally—except a hairily tangled hanging rope light, and four boar heads mounted on the wall.
 The menu is short and rigorous; for example, only plain croissants, but good ones.
 The unexpected “boar head element” is an affogato made with stout-flavored gelato, which is pfg.